 - The bottom line and overall success of the company

 In this article, we’ll be discussing how employers can actively ensure a happy, healthy, high-functioning workplace by giving employees the knowledge, resources and tools to care for their individual well-being (or personal wellness).
+Employers can use personal wellness in order to improve their population health.

 - What is personal wellness and why is it important?